mfukar/mfukar.github.com/_posts/2015-08-24-haskellxi.md

 Now converting from user-friendly to graph-term is not much harder.
-We filter out the edges from/to isolated nodes to obtain the edges, and just concatenate all the nodes from the edges, sort and keep unique ones:
+We filter out the edges from/to isolated nodes to obtain the edges, and just concatenate all the nodes from the edges, and keep unique ones.
+Sorting is not actually required, unless you want the vertices to appear in some specific order:

 ```haskell
 import Data.List (nub)